To me, this is the defining image of Carrie Fisher’s Princess Leia. Continue reading Be like Carrie Fisher’s Princess Leia in The Empire Strikes Back

 Happy Star Wars Day!
 Want one of these awesome skirts?
 It's almost impossible to find Star Wars clothes outside of the 'boys' aisle, so our friend @sewing_circus has put together an easy-to-follow tutorial on how to make your very own Star Wars skirt for kids – it's on the blog now, link in profile.
 We were the lucky recipients of the one she made in this tutorial, and as you probably know my daughter loves it – she'd wear it pretty much every day if she could! 🙂

 I connected with Francesca online, and the internet has helped a great deal by bringing together the large and growing geek culture fangirl community.
 The fact it exists at all is a testament to members individuality, and determination to not be defined by strict parameters of what it means to be a girl or woman.

-While the likes of the innovative Her Universe label is taking full advantage of this gap in the market, the mainstream assumption remains – that geeky stuff involving space and superheroes is for boys only.
+The likes of the innovative Her Universe label is taking full advantage of this gap in the market.
+They have plenty of Star Wars clothes for girls.
+But the mainstream assumption has largely remained – that geeky stuff involving space and superheroes is for boys only.